 I absolutely love green chiles in all forms, the spicier the better.
 But I understand that not everybody is a spice fan.
 I’m here to please, so I’m giving you options.

-Cooking Note: If you’re using fresh chiles, roast them first by placing them in the oven until the skin is blackened and blistered, then letting them cool in a sealed plastic bag, peeling off the skin and chopping).
+If you’re using fresh chiles, roast them first by placing them in the oven under the broiler until the skin is blackened and blistered.
+Then let them cool in a sealed plastic bag to allow the skin to loosen from the chiles.
+Peel off the skin and discard, remove the seeds, and chop the chiles.

 Green Chile and Corn Chowder